Shepard Academic Resource Center: Parent Articles

 So now that we’re still weeks away from that reality, your students should sit down and create a finals week studying plan.
 Some students may be lucky in that not all of their classes have final exams; others may find that they will be taking a test for each class in which they are enrolled.
 In either scenario, though, success is possible.
 It starts with breaking down each class into workable chunks – so if the biology exam is comprehensive, some important components might include reviewing notes, retaking old tests, joining up with a study group, and meeting a professor during office hours to talk about the questions that the student still has.
 If your students add this a little at a time to each week, they may be able to avoid the dreaded finals week cram sessions.

 Students have two options regarding summer classes.
 Summer classes are available here at the University of Portland, and the summer schedule is posted online in the UP Portal.
 UP also provides summer housing for students who are taking classes.
 In addition, students can take summer classes near home, at a community college or other local school.

 If your students would like to choose this second option, they should visit the website of the school they would like to attend, and print out the course descriptions of the specific classes they plan to take.
 They should then take the course descriptions to their school or college here at UP for approval; here, the classes will be approved or denied in terms of transferability to the University of Portland.

 Students who are at less than 30 credit hours at the end of this term may want to consider this option; earning 30 credit hours or more is what defines a student as sophomore level, and a student’s class level can impact his or her registration order and the number of housing points he or she earns.

-For questions regarding summer classes, your student can speak with his or her advisor, or make an appointment with us at the Freshman Resource Center.
+For questions regarding summer classes, your student can speak with his or her advisor, or make an appointment with us at the Shepard Academic Resource Center.

 Move Out Preparation